Extend the mold lifespan and speed up the mold exchange process

 Let´s look closer at what actually happens with an injection molding machine when we want a mold to stop at a particular spot at a specific time.
 The graphic below shows the desired velocity of the open movement (black curves) and the actual measured values of the vector (green curves).
 When focusing on the braking, the last and crucial phase of the opening process, we can clearly see the negative velocity followed by a positive one – which is a sign of machine shaking.

-Now, the machine's options to avoid extensive shaking are to use an active brake control mechanism with the help of a brake valve or a more expensive servo valve for which the process experts need to find the correct values and set them up in the control system manually – or use the algorithm calculated and tested values from the KePlast Automatic Ramp Calibration feature.
+Now, the machine's first option to avoid extensive shaking is to use an active brake control mechanism with the help of a brake valve.
+The second and more expensive option is to use a servo valve for which the process experts need to find the correct values and set them up in the control system manually.
+Eventually, they can use the algorithm calculated and tested values from the KePlast Automatic Ramp Calibration feature.

-A PLC from KEBA with KePlast Software has a precise, intelligent auto-calibrating function, which answers the question of how much shaking shall be allowed and adapts the processes accordingly.
+A KEBA PLC with KePlast Software has a precise, intelligent auto-calibrating function.
+This function answers the question of how much shaking should be allowed and adapts the processes accordingly.

 By evaluating the optimizing criterium, which is, in this case, the oscillation, defined as the shaking at the end of the movement, the robust algorithm identifies the “trade-off “ ramp values with the help of numerous auto-calibration movements like the idle, reference & validation ones.